famedly/synapse/docs/development/contributing_guide.md

 # Contributing

-This document aims to get you started with contributing to Synapse!
+This document aims to get you started with contributing to Famedly's fork of Synapse!

 # 1. Who can contribute to Synapse?

-Everyone is welcome to contribute code to [Synapse](https://github.com/element-hq/synapse), provided that they are willing to license their contributions to Element under a [Contributor License Agreement](https://cla-assistant.io/element-hq/synapse) (CLA).
-This ensures that their contribution will be made available under an OSI-approved open-source license, currently Affero General Public License v3 (AGPLv3).
+Everyone is welcome to contribute code to
+[Famedly's fork of Synapse](https://github.com/famedly/synapse).
+However, this fork exists for the specific needs of Famedly; if your contributions are not that specific, please contribute to the [upstream](https://github.com/element-hq/synapse) instead.

 Please see the
 [Element blog post](https://element.io/blog/synapse-now-lives-at-github-com-element-hq-synapse/)